-On the list, click the Thread icon to display the Thread list.
+On the list, click the Thread icon next to the document to display the Thread list.

 This displays the Documents list filtered to show only the emails/documents in the Thread.

-Clicking Clear Thread Filter re-displays the Documents list with all documents.
+Clicking Clear Thread Filter re-displays the list with all documents.

 Documents with Threads